Tag Archives: cessationism

 From childhood to non-Christians, workplace and church, this has to be one of the dumbest things I have ever heard.

-For sake of argument, let us says sign gifts have ceased.
+For sake of argument, let us say sign gifts have ceased.
 So what?
 What logical relevance does that have to do with healing and miracles on demand of faith.
 It has no connection whatsoever.
+Just because a pizza does not have olives, does not mean it stops being a pizza.

 This is part of the informal fallacies relating to division and composition.
 Just because something is true of a part, does not mean it is true of the whole.

 The only way for miracles to stop being a common experience to Christians is if God ceases His promise to Abraham.
+God would have to rip out Abraham’s blessing from the DNA of Abraham’s children, for miracles on the demand of faith to stop.
 Jesus also says in John 14 that whosoever believes in Him will do His miracles by faith, and even greater.
 Jesus makes such miracles in this passage about common discipleship faith, not gifts and not signs.
 In this passage Jesus says, “by asking anything and getting it,” gives us joy and greatly glorifies the Father.
 Jesus also mirrors the same extreme faith teaching in places like Matthew 21:21.
 The signs gifts have no logical relevance to this.
 None.

 Dinosaurs were animals.